Keeping Teens Safe and Healthy at Work: It Takes Teamwork!Posted on by

 For U.S. teens, a summer job is a rite of passage.
 Research demonstrates that these experiences, whether lifeguarding, working in a restaurant or the local ice cream shop, mowing lawns, or working in the family business, have many benefits.
 These include helping teens gain independence, valuable job and life skills, and experiences that bridge the transition to adulthood.
 Despite these benefits, work can also have serious risks.
 Approximately every 5 minutes a teen aged 15-19 is injured at work.
 They experience roughly twice the rate of injuries as adult workers over age 24.

-To help keep young workers safe at their jobs this summer, the National Institute for Occupational Safety and Health (NIOSH) is participating in the social media campaign, My Safe Summer Job, to provide workplace safety and health information and resources to employers of youth, young workers, parents, and educators.
+To help keep young workers safe at their jobs this summer, the National Institute for Occupational Safety and Health (NIOSH) is participating in the social media campaign, Keep Teen Workers Safe, to provide workplace safety and health information and resources to employers of youth, young workers, parents, and educators.
 Employers have the main responsibility to provide workers, including teen employees, with a safe and healthy workplace.
 But safety takes teamwork.
 Parents, teachers, and teens themselves, also play a crucial role in contributing to safe and healthy work experiences for youth.

 Teens must follow the safe work practices at their job site, report hazards to their supervisor or another adult and speak-up when they feel unsafe.
 Teens under the age of 18 also have special protections at work under state and federal child labor laws.
 Federal child labor regulations restrict the hours teens under age 16 may work and prevent those under age 18 from working in certain dangerous jobs.
 Many states have more restrictions.
 It is important for teens, their employers and their parents to be aware of these special protections.